jamesloper/lemontron/lemontron/build-guide.md

     {% include tip.html tip="Various slicers are reported to have trouble opening the 3MF file, I am investigating the cause of it!
 In the mean time, it is known to be working in OrcaSlicer." %}

     {% include step.html
+    title = "Install the software"
+    image = "intro---sd-card.jpg"
+    content = "Use the <a href='../software-guide/'>Software Guide</a> to install the required software on to the Raspberry Pi and SKR Pico.
+The SKR Pico is hard to reach once the Lemontron is assembled!" %}

+    {% include step.html
     title = "Insert the screws"